jimma/jimma.github.io/_posts/2021-02-22-Why-Resteay-Reactive-Is-Faster.md

       Object var309 = var1.getValue("proxykey58");
       ((ServerResourceMethod)var304).setInvoker((Supplier)var309);
       ((ServerResourceMethod)var304).setHttpMethod("GET");
+       ((ServerResourceMethod)var304).setPath("/person");
       ...
    }
 ```
+With this path, http method info from ServerResourceMethod, it is easy to create a mapper to dispatch each request to resouce invoker
+when starts server.

 resteasy extension relies on Resteasy core function to match the resouce method with the procedure defined in jaxrs spec.
 Although the matched result will be added to cache and the same request doesn't have to run this match method overtime, it still